Ahmed-M00hamed/Todo-List-App/README.md

-# 🚀 React Todo App
+# 📝 React Todo List App (Authentication Version)

-A modern and responsive Todo Application built with React.
+A modern Todo List application built with **React + Vite** including a simple authentication system.
-Manage your daily tasks بسهولة مع واجهة بسيطة وسريعة.

 ---

+## 🔐 Authentication Required

+This application uses a client-side authentication system.

+⚠️ Users must register first before accessing the main Todo page.

+---

+### 🔄 How It Works

+- New users create an account via the **Register** page.
+- After registration, users can log in.
+- The home page is protected using React Router.
+- Each user has their own personal todo list.
+- Data is stored in LocalStorage.
+- Logout functionality is implemented.

+---

 ## ✨ Features

+- ✅ User Registration
+- ✅ User Login & Logout
+- ✅ Protected Routes
-✅ Add tasks
+- ✅ Add Tasks
+- ✅ Edit Tasks
-✅ Delete tasks
+- ✅ Delete Tasks
-✅ Mark tasks as completed
+- ✅ Mark as Completed
-✅ Local Storage persistence
+- ✅ Per-User Data Storage
-✅ Responsive Design
+- ✅ Responsive Design
-✅ Clean UI
+- ✅ Clean UI

 ---

 ## 🛠️ Technologies Used

--React JS
--CSS3
--JavaScript (ES6)
--Local Storage
+- React
+- Vite
+- React Router DOM
+- Tailwind CSS
+- LocalStorage

 ---